techgrounds/cloud-assignments-E28MS/Assignments/Fundamentals/Networking/Subnetting.md

 ##  Subject
+Subnetting is when a bigger network is divided into smaller networks.

 Subnetting helps to reduce network congestion by breaking a network into smaller networks or subnets.

 It is a useful way to secure a network by dividing it into different parts.

 It also makes maintenance easier.

 ##  Assignment

+Create a network architecture that meets the following requirements:

+1. 1 subnet that is only accessible from within the LAN.
+This subnet must be able to accommodate at least 15 hosts.

+2. 1 subnet with internet access via a router with NAT functionality.
+This subnet must be able to accommodate at least 30 hosts (the 30 hosts are excluding the router).

+3. 1 subnet with a network gateway to the internet.
+This subnet must be able to accommodate at least 5 hosts (the 5 hosts are excluding the internet gateway).

+Place the architecture you have created, including a brief explanation, in the GitHub repository that you have shared with the learning coach.

 ##  Key Terms